-Productivity has grown little in recent years and is especially low in services.
+Productivity has grown little in recent years and is relatively low in services.
 Reforms to remove barriers to entry and competition in professional services and network industries would strengthen productivity and investment, and could reduce the current account surplus.
+Removing barriers for women to work full-time would give them better access to stronger careers and more productive jobs.
 These reforms would also make growth more inclusive.

 Fuentes Hutfilter, A., A. Kappeler, D. Schneider, G. M. Semeraro (2016) Boosting investment performance in Germany.
 Forthcoming as OECD Department of Economics working paper.